SenseNet/sn-benchmark/docs/profile-definition-language.md

 #### Usage

-A PathSet reference have more parts.
+A PATHSET reference have more parts.
 See the syntax:
 ```text
 ##Name.Addressing[.Transformation]##
 ```